syyePhenomenol/RandoMapMod/README.md

 - ``CTRL-M``: Toggle map enabled/disabled
 - ``CTRL-T``: Toggle map mode
 - ``SHIFT``: Pan faster (same as right thumbstick on controller).
-- ``CTRL-K``: Toggle a panel for the map key for the pin and room colors.
+- ``CTRL-K``: Toggle a panel for the map key.
     - Check out the [Map Legend](./MAPLEGEND.md) for more details on each pin style.
 - ``CTRL-P``: Toggle pin selection on/off.
     - Hover over any visible pin to display info about the name, room, status, logic requirements, previewed items (if any) and spoiler items (if Spoilers on).
     - Press the indicated key/controller bind to lock and pan away from the current selection.
 - ``CTRL-S``: Toggle selector reticle on/off.
 - ``CTRL-W``: Toggle benchwarp pins on/off.
-    - You can press the indicated key/controller bind to warp to the selected bench.
+    - With pin selection on, you can press the indicated key/controller bind to warp to the selected bench.

 ## Pause Menu
 - "Mod Enabled/Disabled" `CTRL-M`: Toggle the mod on/off